 Annual Salary Reviews

 In a world of constant feedback and continuous performance appraisals, whether the salary review should remain annual is a big question mark.
-Anyway, the suggestion for you would be to perform salary increases regularly, by checking how much you pay versus market evolution, candidates expectations, inflation rate or any other relevant macroeconomic indicator that is relevant.
+Anyway, when thinking on how to plan the perfect salary package for your employees, the suggestion for you would be to perform salary increases regularly.
+Do this by checking how much you pay versus market evolution, candidates expectations, inflation rate or any other relevant macroeconomic indicator that is relevant.
 In this way you maintain your employees’ salaries at a competitive level and you don’t risk to face disparity between long tenure employees, and newcomers.

 - Define some core benefits, that will help shape your company’s culture (based on your brand, on the products you’re selling).
 Then, complementary to those, let the employees choose what other benefits they want and need.